dekoza/mtgpl/docs/_sources/MMA.rst.txt

 :mtgtip:`Extirpate<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/a/fa3c9390-1b44-40c5-b370-1d9966cbfeae.jpg?1561969493|https://scryfall.com/card/mma/84/extirpate?utm_source=api>`
    Split second (As long as this spell is on the stack, players can't cast spells or activate abilities that aren't mana abilities.)

    Choose target card in a graveyard other than a basic land card.
 Search its owner's graveyard, hand, and library for all cards with the same name as that card and exile them.
-Then that player shuffles their library.
+Then that player shuffles.

 :mtgtip:`Facevaulter<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/1/a1a25f62-0ef5-4941-b9af-1ce1a63fb5e8.jpg?1561968064|https://scryfall.com/card/mma/85/facevaulter?utm_source=api>`